 Message from the Research Team

 We believe that the way to improve the outcome from breast cancer is earlier diagnosis and individualisation of treatment.
-In 2011, Breast Cancer Research donated €1 million to the development of the Lambe Institute for Translational Research at the National University of Ireland, Galway.
+In 2011, the National Breast Cancer Research Institute donated €1 million to the development of the Lambe Institute for Translational Research at the National University of Ireland, Galway.
 This modern, functional facility is enabling the research team to develop our own research field and expand our collaborative work.

 Professor Michael J Kerin, – Research Programme Director